-Development in areas of flood risk zones 2 & 3 as identified by the environment agency flood risk maps should be avoided in accordance with NPPF para 100.
+Development in areas of flood risk zones 2 & 3 as identified by the Environment Agency flood risk maps should be avoided in accordance with NPPF para 100.

-Any development outside a flood risk area or in areas identified as wet spots, as identified by the current Strategic Flood Risk Assessment, should be subject to a site-specific Flood Risk Assessment, together with Sequential Tests.
+Development in Flood Zone 1 or in areas identified as wet spots, as identified by the current Strategic Flood Risk Assessment, should be subject to a site-specific Flood Risk Assessment.